Andr\'e-Quillen cohomology of algebras over an operad: Is André-Quillen cohomology an Ext-functor ?

-The same argument applied to Poisson algebras (resp. to Perm algebras, resp. to Gerstenhaber algebras) gives a conceptual explanation to the fact that the André-Quillen cohomology of Poisson algebras (resp. of Perm algebras, resp. of Gerstenhaber algebras) cannot always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Poiss}\K$, see Section $1.2.12$ in \cite{Fresse2} (resp. $A\otimes^{\Perm}\K$, resp. $A\otimes^{\Gerst}\K$).
+The same argument applied to Perm algebras gives a conceptual explanation to the fact that the André-Quillen cohomology of Perm algebras cannot always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Perm}\K$.

 \begin{prop} We have \end{prop}

 \begin{pf} The proof is similar to the proof of Proposition \ref{cascom}. $\cqfd$ \end{pf}